elcardoson/fdtruckcps/wp-content/plugins/the-events-calendar/readme.txt

 Please see the changelog for the complete list of changes in this release.
 Remember to always make a backup of your database and files before updating!

 == Changelog ==

+= [4.4.5] 2017-03-23 =

+* Fix - Local changes to events should be preserved in accordance with the Event Import Authority setting (thanks to @bryan for reporting this one) [72876]
+* Fix - Correct the value for days of the week abbreviation (thanks @mmmmartin03 for the report) [75379]
+* Tweak - Enable the month view cache by default on new installations [74867]
+* Tweak - External links to Google maps changed from http to https (nice find by @bjf2000 - reported via the .org support page) [74930]
+* Tweak - Links to WordPress.org changed from http to https (ultimately this is also credited to @bjf2000's find.
+Thanks!)
+[72273]

+= [4.4.4] 2017-03-08 =

+* Fix - Avoid unnecessarily removing a callback from an action while inside the same action (improves PolyLang compatibility - props @Chouby) [73122]
+* Fix - Resolving issue where sites that overrode the wp-admin path would fail to successfully perform a Facebook OAuth with Event Aggregator [74687]
+* Tweak - Improve template loading for easier customization by developers and better support of the template hierarchy (props @QWp6t) [72842]

+= [4.4.3] 2017-02-22 =

+* Fix - Resolved issue where iCal exports on month view were exporting more events than intended (thanks to @s2ldesign for reporting in our forums) [72133]
+* Fix - Resolved meta width issue for maps when Pro is active (gracias a @ANTONIO JOSE por el reporte del error)  [69844, 72272]
+* Fix - Resolved issue where featured images were not being imported via Event Aggregator Facebook imports (cheers to @Cody for the inital bug report) [72764]
+* Fix - Resolved issue where translated 'all' slugs were not respected (thank you @Marianne for your report in the forums) [71996]
+* Tweak - Translation improvements and fixes (@Katja - thanks! ) [70068]
+* Tweak - Allow "-1" when specifying the "Month view events per day" setting [70497]

+= [4.4.2] 2017-02-09 =

+* Fix - Ensure the global and source-specific Google Map settings for imports are respected [67228]
+* Fix - Prevent PHP 5.2 Strict mode from throwing notices due to usage of `is_a` [72812]
+* Fix - Ensure the events list widget's show/hide if there are upcoming events setting is respected [72965]
+* Tweak - Add filters for template tag functions related to dates: `tribe_get_start_time`, `tribe_get_end_time`, `tribe_get_start_date` and `tribe_get_end_date` [67759]

+= [4.4.1.1] 2017-01-26 =

+* Fix - Resolved fatal caused when rendering themes that override tribe styles

+= [4.4.1] 2017-01-26 =

+* Fix - Resolve the Fatals related to undefined methods and Memory exhaustion [71958, 71912]
+* Fix - iCal export for Single events working again [71916]
+* Tweak - Changes the Search label to prevent duplicate words (props @oheinrich) [72149]
+* Tweak - Add theme version to `tribe-event.css` (props @berler) [71973]
+* Fix - Resolve JavaScript error when jQuery was been de-registered [71369]
+* Fix - Prevent Fatals when Importing Images on Event Aggregator [70576]
+* Fix - Prevent Third Party notes to be escaped, anchor link working again [71872]
+* Fix - Google Maps now are using HTTPS instead of HTTP (props @cliffordp)
+* Fix - Prevent Fatals on Event Aggegrator Cron, due to Activity logging failure [71904]
+* Fix - Elminate some cases of problem with Facebook manual import on Event Aggregator [69137]
+* Fix - WPML integration smaller incompatibilities [70520, 70522]

+= [4.4.0.1] 2017-01-09 =

+* Fix - Adds safety check to ensure a smooth activation process when earlier versions of Tribe Common are active

+= [4.4] 2017-01-09 =

+* Feature - Add dynamic helper text to single event editor to display the events date and time [66484]
+* Feature - Add support for featured events [65898]
+* Feature - Add support for placing the main events archive on the site homepage [38757]
+* Feature - Add support for the theme customizer [67489]
+* Feature - Make it possible to adjust map pins via the theme customizer [65889]
+* Feature - Support for Event Aggregator in a multisite network context added [61427]
+* Fix - Add a link to The Events Calendar Help page in the Network Administration screen of multisite installations [68665]
+* Fix - Multisite license editing and displaying consistency [68662]
+* Tweak - Adjusted styles and added actions for featured events in the List Widget [65923]
+* Tweak - Organizers and Venues are now with a better and cleaner interface [68430]
+* Tweak - Eliminate duplicate meta data for organizer posts [25084]
+* Tweak - Improved the start/end date user interface [66486, 66487, 66550]
+* Tweak - iCal export now includes all events - up to a reasonable limit - rather than just those in the current view [65037]
+* Tweak - Adjustments made to the default week view colour scheme [69756]
+* Tweak - Add AJAX and improve consistency of the venue and organizer UI [38129]

 = [4.3.5] 2016-12-20 =